daelvn/alfons/README.md

 - **4.2** (02.10.2020) Internal overhaul.

 Alfons 4.2 changes the whole way that Alfons works on the inside.
+Please refer to [Loading](docs/loading.md) and [API](docs/api.md) for the most notable work.

 ### 4.1